geoelements/geoelements.github.io/_posts/blog/2021-01-02-rules-of-engagement.md

 - Next steps
 - Goals

-### Brain Trust Meetings
+### Brain Trust meetings
-We’ll have weekly [Brain Trust meetings](https://www.geoelements.org/meetings/brain%20trust/brain-trust-meetings/) to discuss research challenges and collectively find new research insights and troubleshoot problems.
+We'll have weekly [Brain Trust meetings](https://www.geoelements.org/meetings/brain%20trust/brain-trust-meetings/) to discuss research challenges and collectively find new research insights, and troubleshoot problems.

-### Research Updates
+### Research updates
-Make sure your project on Asana is upto date.
+Make sure your project on Asana is up to date.
 All in-progress tasks should have deadlines and an associated duration of when you expect to finish the task.
 Keep tasks short (<6 hours).
 Ensure you keep the tasks active and include a document explaining your findings/review/results in a good when you move your task for review.

 ### Mentor-Mentee 360
 This is to have a feedback loop between you and me (mentee and mentor).
-A Mentor-Mentee 360 happens every 3 months on the first week of the month.
+A Mentor-Mentee 360 happens every three months on the first week of the month.
 A document should be available private to you in your google drive.
-We’ll cover the following topics:
+We'll cover the following topics:

-- What amazing work you have done?
+- What amazing work have you done?
 - What areas do you think you should improve?
 - What are your goals for this quarter?
 - How can your mentor help you?